Traffic State Estimation for Connected Vehicles using the Second-Order Aw-Rascle-Zhang Traffic Model: Numerical Study using VISSIM

-It is observed that overall for all estimation methods the value of $\text{RMSE}_{\rho}$ decreases with a decrease in the duration between consecutive changes in sensor positions.
-A majority of the improvement for all methods occurs with a change duration of fewer than 20 seconds and all methods converge in $\text{RMSE}_{\rho}$ at a change duration of 1 second.
+{It is observed that overall for all estimation methods the value of both $\text{RMSE}_{\rho}$ and $\text{SAMPE}_{\rho}$ decreases with a decrease in the duration between consecutive changes in sensor positions.} A majority of the improvement for all methods occurs with a change duration of fewer than 20 seconds and all methods converge in $\text{RMSE}_{\rho}$ at a change duration of 1 second.
 While overall there is an improvement with decreased duration between changes in sensor position, the trend is not completely monotonic as the error increases at few values of change duration.
-Since on some occasions, the process model may not be able to capture the traffic dynamics as well as other occasions, the estimation error increases if the queried sensors end up not being at the location where the worse modeled behavior occurs at a given time.
+Since on some occasions, the process model may not be able to capture the traffic dynamics as well as on other occasions, the estimation error increases if the queried sensors end up not being at the location where the worse modeled behavior occurs at a given time.
 Given a total simulation duration of 500 seconds, certain values of change duration only result in a handful of position changes during the estimation period.
 In this case, the time in which data is not collected from segments whose dynamics are not captured well by the model may also be increased causing the error to increase, although marginally.
-With a higher frequency of sensor position changes, the error decreases monotonically, as the sensors send data from all the segments more frequently.
-As compared to $\text{RMSE}_{\rho}$, the values of $\text{RMSE}_{v}$ are less affected by the variation in the frequency of change in sensor positions.
-In terms of speed, UKF, EnKF, and MHE only improve marginally compared to the values with fixed sensor positions with the improvement observed at a change duration of 1 second.
+With a higher frequency of sensor position changes, the error decreases monotonically, as the sensors send data from all the segments more frequently. {The two metrics show a similar comparative trend between MHE, EKF, and EnKF while UKF shows a better performance than other methods in terms of $\text{SAMPE}_{\rho}$.
+This is primarily because UKF makes errors at higher actual density values compared to other methods and also relatively overestimates the densities (similar to the observations with EKF for $\text{SAMPE}_{v}$ in the case of fixed sensors) both of which lead to larger denominator values and a smaller percentage error.
+The corresponding trajectory plots are presented in Appendix F.} As compared to density, the values of $\text{RMSE}_{v}$ and $\text{SAMPE}_{v}$ are less affected by the variation in frequency of change in sensor positions.
+Also, both metrics show a similar trend.
+In terms of speed, UKF, EnKF, and MHE only improve marginally compared to values with fixed sensor positions with the improvement observed at a change duration of 1 second.
 EKF, on the other hand, shows a bigger improvement outperforming other methods at the same duration between changes.
-This is similar to the observation in Figure \ref{f:number_of_sensors}[bottom] where EKF performs marginally better than MHE when all segments are measured.
-Overall, MHE is observed to outperform other methods at all different duration between changes in sensor positions except when the positions are changed every 1 second.
+This is similar to the observation in Figure \ref{f:number_of_sensors} where EKF performs marginally better than MHE when all segments are measured.
+Overall, MHE is observed to outperform other methods at all different durations between changes in sensor positions except when the positions are changed every 1 second.
 The simulated and estimated trajectories for density and speed using MHE for the cases with fixed sensors, sensor positions changing every 10 seconds and every 1 second are presented in Figure \ref{f:trajectories_moving} to observe the qualitative improvement in estimation from using CVs as sensors.